evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/logging.handlers.rst

    .. method:: createSocket()

       Tries to create a socket; on failure, uses an exponential back-off algorithm.
-On initial failure, the handler will drop the message it was trying to send.
+On intial failure, the handler will drop the message it was trying to send.
 When subsequent messages are handled by the same instance, it will not try connecting until some time has passed.
 The default parameters are such that the initial delay is one second, and if